caltechlibrary/cold/development_notes.md

 Application layout and structure
 --------------------------------

 The primary task of the COLD UI is to provide a means of curating our list of objects and vocabularies.
 Each list is held in a dataset collection.
-Datasetd is used to provide a JSON API to curate the individual objects for each of our collections.
-TypeScript running via Deno is providing the middleware to tie our JSON API with our static content.
+Datasetd is used to provide a JSON API to curate the collections.
+TypeScript compiled via Deno is providing the middleware to tie our JSON API with our static content.
 The front end web server (i.e. Apache 2) provides integration with Shibboleth provides single sign on and access control.

 I am relying on feeds.library.caltech.edu to provide the public facing API.
-Data is transfered to feeds via scripts run on a schedule or "on demand" via a Deno task running.
+Data is transfered to feeds via scripts run on a schedule or "on demand" via JavaScript contacting external systems.
+Deno can compile the TypeScript code to JavaScript for browser consumption using the "@deno/emit" module.

 The Go dataset and models package
 ---------------------------------